N-AO5/HO_training_notes/04 Work and Study/triage.md

 1. check ssb - weird ssb errors, probably due to an outage or something (IPT-00)
 2. resend them all
-3. theyve cleared - event history agian and the application has progressed
+3. theyve cleared - event history again and the application has progressed
 4. resolve
 5. rory uses is run all script and it runs all the scripts he's written